Temporally-Similar Structure-Aware Spatiotemporal Fusion of Satellite Images: Proposed Method

 \section{Proposed Method}

 In this section, we first organize the problem setting and introduce the observation models for high-resolution (HR) and low-resolution (LR) images.
 Then, we establish two main mechanisms, temporally-guided total variation (TGTV) and temporally-guided edge constraint (TGEC).
-After that, we formulate our optimization problem based on these mechanisms and develop an algorithm to solve it.
+After that, we formulate ST fusion as an optimization problem based on these mechanisms and develop an algorithm to solve it.